marinoandrea/hangman-cli/README.md

 ### Product Functions

-The user must be able to perform certain actions in the game.
-The list of actions is as follows:
+The Player must be able to perform certain actions in the game, which are as follows:
+Below, we list the actions the Player can perform:

-- Write a letter of the alphabet as a guess, either with or without capital.
+- Write a letter of the alphabet as a guess, either uppercase or lowercase.
-- Change the difficulty, with options easy, medium and hard.
+- Configure the difficulty, with options easy, medium or hard.
-- Change the minimum and maximum word length.
+- Configure the minimum and maximum length of a word that the game can choose.
-- Change the number of lives that a player has ranging from 1 to 10.
+- Configure the number of lives that a player has ranging from 1 to 10.
 - Restart the game when it is over.

 ### Userclasses and Characteristics

 - People who can speak English.
 The game is supposed to be played by people who know English.
-- TAs.
-In this particular instance, the game is made for the teaching assistents and this course.
-- Students that are also inrolled in this course will test our game.

-We aim to mostly satisfy the TAs and students, so that they will have a proper game to test and grade.
-We try to achieve this by testing our game thoroughly, as to minimize errors in the game.
-The native language of the students and TAs mostly is not English.
-However, we know that the people who follow this course are well educated adults that can speak English well.
-The wordlists we use are of an appropriate difficulty level.
+  The wordlist we use are of a English dictionary, and can be configured based on difficulty to support various levels of fluency.

 ### Operating Environment